SaahilMadge-zz/chute-app/README.md

 chute-app
 =========

-Chute Project for COS 333
+Chute Project for COS 333.
+By Saahil Madge, Kenny Lin, Andy Zhou.

 The site can be accessed at chute-sensei.appspot.com